-A solid year-to-date return of over 157% and raised fiscal 2013 outlook on strong third-quarter financial results along with rising estimates aided Conns Inc. (CONN) to attain a Zacks #1 Rank (Strong Buy).
-This durable consumer goods retailer has consistently outperformed the Zacks Consensus Estimates in the last four quarters by an average magnitude of 16.7%.
+A solid year-to-date return of 136% along with strong third-quarter fiscal 2013 preliminary results and rising estimates aided Conns Inc. (CONN) to attain a Zacks #1 Rank (Strong Buy) on November 9, 2012.
+This durable consumer goods retailer has consistently outperformed the Zacks Consensus Estimates in the last three quarters by an average magnitude of 8.7%.

-However, one of the company’s peers, Best Buy Company, Inc.’s (BBY) Zacks Rank has been downgraded to #5 (Strong Sell) after it posted a 94% decline in its third quarter 2012 earnings per share.
-The company’s earnings of 3 cents a share also missed the Zacks Consensus Estimate of 12 cents.
+However, one of the company’s peers, Best Buy Company, Inc.’s (BBY) Zacks Rank has been recently downgraded to #5 (Strong Sell) after it posted a 94% decline in its third quarter 2012 earnings per share.
+Best Buy’s earnings of 3 cents a share also missed the Zacks Consensus Estimate of 12 cents.

 The Rank Drivers